I tried reading Hermes Agent's self-improving from the code

 """

-This is what's known as the Ralph loop.
-The termination conditions are explicitly stated as "goal achieved, turn budget exhausted, user stops it, or a new message arrives," so there are safeguards preventing it from running indefinitely.
-The flow in the NemoHermes demo where tasks are filed in kanban and profiles share them can also be read as an extension of this.
+This is what's known as a Ralph loop.
+The termination conditions are explicitly stated as "goal achieved, turn budget exhausted, user stops it, or a new message arrives," with guardrails preventing it from running indefinitely.
+The flow in the NemoHermes demo where tasks are filed to the kanban and profiles take on shares can also be read as an extension of this.

-Getting to this point, I feel that self-improving has entered a stage where not only do skills grow, but the way work is delegated and run can also be cultivated.
-However, every default is flat and conservative, and going deeper requires explicit configuration — there was a common thread of caution throughout.
+By this point, I feel that self-improving has entered a stage where not only skills grow, but also the ways of delegating and running work can be cultivated.
+However, all of these default to flat and conservative, with going further requiring explicit configuration—a common cautious stance throughout.

 NemoClaw and OpenShell Protect the Boundaries of a Growing Agent

-Mechanisms like Hermes Agent become more useful the more you use them.
-On the other hand, from an enterprise perspective, it can be concerning to let a convenient agent loose externally without any restrictions.
+Mechanisms like the Hermes Agent become more useful the more you use them.
+On the other hand, from an enterprise perspective, it's understandably concerning to release a convenient agent to the outside world without any restrictions.

 This is where NemoClaw and OpenShell come in as the Runtime layer.

-Looking at NemoClaw's Hermes config, the toolset exposed to the API server includes skills, memory, session_search, and others.
+Looking at the Hermes config in NemoClaw, the toolsets exposed to the API server include skills, memory, session_search, and others.

 Source: NemoClaw/agents/hermes/config/hermes-config.ts L11-L27